delayed drowning symptoms

 What are delayed drowning symptoms?

-Delayed drowning can become an issue regardless of the amounts of water inhaled.
-Therefore, it’s important to look for the signs of delayed drowning symptoms after you wrap up any water activity, like swimming.
+Delayed drowning can become an issue regardless of the amount of water inhaled.
+Therefore, it’s important to look for the signs of delayed drowning symptoms after you have finished any water activity, like swimming.

 Signs and symptoms of delayed drowning can include: